dhthwy/r/README.md

 "When you die inside, you stop taking care of yourself.

 The will to live is gone.
-The only thing keeping me alive is that my parents cry whenever I say I need to go because they can't take care of themselves."
+The only thing keeping me alive is that my parents cry whenever I say I need to go because they can't take care of themselves.

+I wasn't joking.
+But that's alright.
+It doesn't really matter anymore."

 ---